patricia264/proseminar_geocomputation_patriciagribi/README.md

 In my local community, I hope to raise awareness about the issue of climate change to make people more concerned about this topic and may change some opinions about it.

+## Questions

+- Research question.
+- Treering data correct?
+Where is the temperature in this data?
+- Still missing data gaps.

 ## Literature